 Description and purpose

-This parish and community are formed by and conform to the “Uniform Community Regulations of the Greek Orthodox Metropolis of Toronto (Canada)”.
+This parish of Saints Constantine and Helen, and the Greek Orthodox Community of Surrey and the Fraser Valley, are formed by and conform to the “Uniform Community Regulations of the Greek Orthodox Metropolis of Toronto (Canada)”.

-The Greek Orthodox Community of Surrey and the Fraser Valley in British Columbia is a Hellenic Community that focuses on the preservation and celebration of Greek heritage and culture, as well as the Orthodox Christian Faith.
+The Greek Orthodox Community of Surrey and the Fraser Valley in British Columbia is a Hellenic Community that focuses on the the Orthodox Christian Faith, as well as the preservation and celebration of Greek heritage and culture.

 The community’s programmes, and inter-agency collaborations, reach out to the members of the Hellenic Community and also to the community of the Surrey region at large.
 The community offers Greek language classes, seniors’ programmes, church services, youth programmes, and outreach services.